MCG-NKU/CVPR_Template/README.md

 * For cvpr rebuttal another verison of cvpr.cls is required.
 * Several warnings exists due to depreiciated options.

-This style file is intended to be used as a single style file that could help to fuild review, rebuttal and final files with a single style file, simply by using one of the following commands:
+This style file is intended to be used as a single style file that could help to build review, rebuttal and final files with a single style file, simply by using one of the following commands:

 ```Tex
 \documentclass[review]{cvpr}